Nihamanchi

-Nihamanchï is a beer brewed from manioc (Manihot esculenta) by indigenous peoples of South America.
+Nihamanchï is a beer brewed from cassava (Manihot esculenta) by indigenous peoples of South America.
 It is also known as nihamanci, nijimanche, or nijiamanchi, and is related to chicha.

 Jívaro women make it by chewing manioc tubers, placing them in large jars, and allowing them to ferment in their saliva.
 Nijimanche is nutrious, and adults drink 4–5 quarts a day.

 The same beverage is made by the Jivaro in Ecuador and Peru (the Shuara, Achuara, Aguaruna and Mayna people); they call it nijimanche.
 As Michael Harner describes it: